Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

 \subsection{Initial diagnostics}

 The prediction accuracy of $E_1$ was compared between the approximate DFTB methods and TD-DFT:PBE0/def2SVP.
-Specifically, we started with the comparison of prediction errors $\Delta_{CC2} E_1$ for DFTB-Casida:3OB and DFTB-ppRPA:3OB, which are shown as datapoints in panels $A$ and $B$ of Figure~\ref{Figure3}, respectively.
-The scattered points correspond to each of the nearly 21,800 molecules in the GDB-8 chemical subspace, and are coloured to reflect their membership to one of the three main chemical families we defined before.
-These datapoints were located on each of the 2D planes according to the prediction error $\Delta_{CC2} E_1$ for each molecule, as computed with the benchmarked method (horizontal axis) and TD-DFT:PBE0/def2SVP (vertical axis).
+Specifically, we started with the comparison of prediction errors $\Delta_{CC2} E_1$ for DFTB-Casida:3OB and DFTB-ppRPA:3OB, which are shown as datapoints in panels $A$ and $B$ of Fig.~\ref{Figure1}, respectively.
+The scattered points correspond to each of the nearly 21,800 molecules in the GDB-8 chemical subspace, and are coloured to reflect their membership to one of the main chemical families we defined before.
+Datapoints were located on the 2D planes according to the prediction error $\Delta_{CC2} E_1$, as computed with the benchmarked method (horizontal axis) and TD-DFT:PBE0/def2SVP (vertical axis).
 Accordingly, molecules in the lower-left quadrant (blue background) have $E_1$ values that are \textit{underestimated} by both methods, while those in the upper-right quadrant (red background) have their $E_1$ \textit{overestimated} by both methods.
 In addition, each group of coloured points was also projected onto each axis, as histograms, to show the $E_1$ error distribution for each chemical family, for each of the compared methods.

-First of all, Fig.~\ref{Figure3} shows that the error of $E_1$ predictions strongly depends on the molecules' main chemical identity.
-Based on error distributions of $E_1$ for TD-DFT, Ramakrishnan \textit{et al.} first noticed that predictions could be divided into two distinctive sets of molecules with low energy excitations of either $\pi$- or $\sigma$-type; they observed that, overall, $E_1$ was underestimated for unsaturated molecules and overestimated for saturated molecules.
-In panel~A of Fig.~\ref{Figure3}, we found broadly the same saturated-unsaturated pattern for DFTB-Casida:3OB, as the vast majority of points are either in the underestimation or overestimation quadrants.
-This reproduction of general trends between TD-DFTB and TD-DFT is not entirely surprising, as the former method is an approximation to the latter. \nowidow[2]
+First of all, Fig.~\ref{Figure1} shows that the error of $E_1$ predictions strongly depends on the molecules' main chemical identity.
+Based on error distributions of $E_1$ for TD-DFT, Ramakrishnan \textit{et~al.} first noticed that predictions could be divided into two distinctive sets of molecules: saturated and unsaturated; the authors observed that, overall, $E_1$ was underestimated for unsaturated molecules and overestimated for saturated molecules.
+In panel~A of Fig.~\ref{Figure1}, we found broadly the same saturated-unsaturated pattern for DFTB-Casida:3OB, as the vast majority of points are either in the underestimation or overestimation quadrants.
+This reproduction of general trends between TD-DFTB and TD-DFT is not entirely surprising, as the former method is an approximation to the latter.